 The subsequent measurement of other intangible assets with a finite useful life is effected based on the cost model.
 No use is made of the revaluation option.
 All other intangible assets of METRO GROUP with a finite useful life are subject to straight-line amortisation.
 Capitalised internally created and purchased software as well as comparable intangible assets are amortised over a period of up to ten years, while licences are amortised over their useful life.
 These intangible assets are examined for indications of impairment at each closing date.
 If the recoverable amount is below the amortised cost, an impairment loss is recognised.
 The impairment loss is reversed if the reasons for the impairment in previous years have ceased to exist.

 Other intangible assets with an infinite useful life are not subject to straight-line amortisation, but are subjected to an impairment test at least once a year.
-Impairment losses and reversals of impairment losses are recognised at cost through profit or loss.
+Impairments and value gains are recognised through profit or loss based on the historical cost principle.

 Property, plant and equipment